tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 >
 > - [Aquifer.io][AQ]

-At Four Kitchens, we saw several pain points which boiled down to not having a build system, particularly around ramping teammates and external contractors on and off of projects quickly.
+At Four Kitchens, we saw several pain points in developing and maintain large Drupal sites which boiled down to not having a build system, particularly around ramping teammates and external contractors on and off of projects quickly.
 We wanted to streamline this process, but discovered that in the Drupal world, there were few boilerplates or shell scripts that supported a [Drush make][DM] workflow, and none were cross-compatible.
 So [Patrick Coffey][PCGH] started the [Aquifer][AQ] project, supported by [many other Web Chefs][AQC].

 Aquifer is now running on all Drupal 7 and Drupal 8 new builds at Four Kitchens, supporting dozens on Web Chefs, contractors, and client-side developers.